 We'll share the full creative process from capture through editing.
 If a photo has added elements, enhanced colors, or creative manipulation, that's part of the story.
 The honesty is about the experience and constraints, not about claiming images are untouched reality.

-When we show a photo, we'll share what gear was involved, what editing was done, what challenges were faced.
-Not because you need to replicate the setup, but because these details are part of the creative story.
+When we show a project, we'll share what tools were involved, what process was used, what challenges were faced.
+Not because you need to replicate the approach, but because these details are part of the creative story.
 No upgrade pressure, no "must-have" lists, just transparent sharing of what actually happened.

 This approach to creative work resonates differently with different people.
-If you're curious about real creative processes, tired of comparison culture, or simply want to see what happens when someone shares photography experiences honestly over time, welcome.
+If you're curious about real creative processes, tired of comparison culture, or simply want to see what happens when someone shares creative work honestly over time, welcome.

-We're building a community around authentic creative sharing, where the story behind the image matters as much as the image itself.
+We're building a space for authentic creative documentation, where the story behind the project matters as much as the final result.

 Select photographs are available as prints.
 If you're interested in a print of any image, just reach out and we can make arrangements.